 I personally keep my duties manageable and short, which helps me get things done a lot quicker.

 Another would also be limiting your task to 2-3 task per day or week, especially if you’re having a busy day.
-Don’t get too overwhelmed or frustrated, because this may surely lead you to divert your attention to something rather than the task at hand.
+Don’t get too overwhelmed or frustrated, because this may surely lead you to divert your attention to something else rather than the task at hand.

 Self-Discipline Techniques #6: Eat Better

 When you eat better, you feel better.
 That’s the truth.
 You be thinking that eating is correlated with food, but in fact, it is!
-So incorporate good meals in between your task, even if it is just a snack.
-The healthier you eat, the more you’ll better about yourself, the more you’ll also be able to think. better, and the more you’ll get things done.
+So incorporate good meals in between your tasks, even if it is just a snack.
+The healthier you eat, the more you’ll feel better about yourself, the more you’ll also be able to think. better, and the more you’ll get things done.

 According to Harvard Health Publishing, what you ingest as fuel or food, is also linked to your emotions.
 If you eat junk food, the way it’s going to make you feel will impact your emotions, hence, also your actions.
 So, fill your day with smoothies, salads, and other healthy foods (no sugary foods) that will energize you to get your task done.
 It truly depends on what fills you up to help you get things done.